 The future of a free and open Internet is under threat.
+The ability for anyone to start a business and have their voices heard is being threatened by the FCC to free broadband providers like Comcast and AT&T from basic consumer protection laws.
+The FCC plans to vote December 14th to remove all protections on how our Internet Service Providers allow us to access the Internet.
 Not only could your personal data be at risk if Net Neutrality protection is taken away, but you could end up paying more money for the same access to the online entertainment, music, and productivity services you enjoy and rely on.

 Net Neutrality is a bedrock principle of a free and open Internet.
 It means that all online content, regardless of its source, remain unrestricted by service providers, and that ISPs cannot favor or block particular websites or services.

 Net Neutrality allows people equal access to content at uniform speeds.
 According to a recent PSB survey commissioned by Namecheap, a majority of Americans believe that losing Net Neutrality could have severe negative impacts on cost, access, and privacy issues surrounding Internet use.

 With Net Neutrality, people can access any website they wish, knowing their Internet Service Provider (ISP) won't interfere with their browsing habits or compile a profile on their online activities.
 Currently, American law restricts ISPs in how they may collect and use customer data.
 However, the US Congress and Federal Communications Commission (FCC) are considering removing these restrictions and deregulating the industry.